Dysarthria research: COS-Speech

 • researchers

-The research team includes the HEARD (Healing, Empowered and Recovering from Dysarthria) group, who are acting as advisors and are helping to shape and manage the research.
+The research team includes the HEARD (Healing, Empowering and Recovering from Dysarthria) patient involvement group, who act as advisors and help to shape and manage the research.

-COS-speech is a partnership between The University of Manchester and the University of Queensland, Australia, with funding from the NIHR and via a Stroke Association Fellowship.
+COS-speech and SAYS are partnerships between The University of Manchester and the University of Queensland, Australia, with funding from the NIHR and via a Stroke Association Fellowship.

 Watch this short video to find out more about dysarthria and the COS-Speech study.